microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/00_Prereqs.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="3-0">0.0 Prerequisites</a></h2>

-In this module you will learn xxxxxx
+In this module you will learn xxxxx

+TODO: Put in here in the basic skills you will need which is mainly to use a Linux bash shell.

 Proceed to the Activity to learn these deployment steps.